FerasBarahmeh/PortfolioHub/README.md

 ## About Project

-"My Portfolio" is a web application built using the Laravel framework that serves as a personal portfolio for showcasing your skills, projects, and professional experience.
+"ProfolioHub" is a web application built using the Laravel framework that serves as a personal portfolio for showcasing your skills, projects, and professional experience.
 This platform allows you to present your achievements and expertise in a visually appealing and user-friendly manner.